fkie-cad/friTap/docs/advanced/pairip-safe.md

   <pid|package>
 ```

-The library loads lazily, so attach first, then **navigate to the login page**
+The library loads lazily, so attach first, then **navigate to the login page** (the
-(the page load itself is HTTPS — you do not need valid credentials to produce a
+page load itself is HTTPS — you don't need valid credentials to produce a
 handshake).
-The spawn/late-load watcher installs the hook the moment
+The late-load watcher installs the hook the moment
 `libwebviewchromium.so` appears.

 ---

 ## Unity (libunity, opt-in)

-Unity games carry a statically-linked **MbedTLS** (UnityTLS) inside
+Unity games carry a statically-linked **MbedTLS** (UnityTLS) inside `libunity.so`,
-`libunity.so`, used by native `UnityWebRequest` traffic.
+used by native `UnityWebRequest` traffic.
 It is stripped (no
 `ssl_compute_master`/`mbedtls_*`/`unitytls_*` symbols), so friTap offset-hooks
 `ssl_compute_master` and scrapes the master secret as a TLS 1.2 `CLIENT_RANDOM`
 keylog line.

 !!! warning "This hook is opt-in, by design"
     `libunity.so` is **app-bundled** (inside PairIP's checksum scope) and, unlike
-    the BoringSSL keylog callback, the scrape is an **inline `.text` hook that
+    the BoringSSL keylog callback, the scrape is an **inline `.text` hook that does
-    does not blink** — a PairIP sweep can find it and `SIGSEGV` the app
+    not blink** — a PairIP sweep can find it and `SIGSEGV` the app (observed death
-    (observed death marker: `install-tls-hooks: libunity.so`).
-On at least one
+    marker: `install-tls-hooks: libunity.so`).
+On at least one title (Warcraft
-    title (Warcraft Rumble) the hook was also measured as **never firing** (the
+    Rumble) the hook was also measured as **never firing** (the app routes TLS
-    app routes TLS through Conscrypt/Cronet/Chromium, not UnityTLS).
-So friTap
+    through Conscrypt/Cronet/Chromium, not UnityTLS).
+So friTap does **not**
-    does **not** auto-install it.
+    auto-install it.
 To force it, pass its offset explicitly:

     ```bash
     fritap -m -k keys.log --pairip-safe -v \